core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 \[ Note: If it was protected with the group mode, the request hash would need to be fed into a group key derivation just for this corner case.
 Furthermore, there would need to be a signature in spite of no authentication credential (and public key included therein) associated with the Deterministic Client. \]

-When a server receives a request from the Deterministic Client as addressed to a CoAP group, the server proceeds as defined in {{sssec-use-deterministic-requests-server-req}}, with the difference that it MUST include its own Sender ID in the response, as 'kid' parameter of the OSCORE option.
+When a server receives a request from the Deterministic Client as addressed to a CoAP group, the server proceeds as defined in {{sssec-use-deterministic-requests-server-req}}, with the difference that it MUST include its own Sender ID in the response, as the 'kid' parameter of the OSCORE Option.

 Although it is normally optional for the server to include its Sender ID when replying to a request protected in pairwise mode, it is required in this case for allowing the client to retrieve the Recipient Context associated with the server originating the response.

-If a server is member of a CoAP group, and it fails to successfully decrypt and verify an incoming Deterministic Request, then it is RECOMMENDED for that server to not send back any error message, in case the server asserts that the Deterministic Request was sent to the CoAP group (e.g., to the associated IP multicast address) or in case the server is not able to assert that altogether.
+If a server is a member of a CoAP group, and it fails to successfully decrypt and verify an incoming Deterministic Request, then it is RECOMMENDED for that server to not reply with an error response, in case the server verifies that the Deterministic Request was sent to the CoAP group (e.g., to the associated IP multicast address) or in case the server is not able to verify that altogether.

 # Obtaining Information about the Deterministic Client {#sec-obtaining-info}

-This section extends the Joining Process defined in {{I-D.ietf-ace-key-groupcomm-oscore}}, and based on the ACE framework for Authentication and Authorization {{RFC9200}}.
+This section extends the joining process defined in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization {{RFC9200}}.
 Upon joining the OSCORE group, this enables a new group member to obtain from the Group Manager the required information about the Deterministic Client (see {{sssec-use-deterministic-requests-pre-conditions}}).

 With reference to the 'key' parameter included in the Join Response defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, the Group_OSCORE_Input_Material object specified as its value contains also the two additional parameters 'det_senderId' and 'det_hash_alg'.
 These are registered in {{ssec-iana-security-context-parameter-registry}} of this document and are defined as follows: